Post with vertical image

 attributes declared as global attributes.

-The lines 6 to 9 have the pre-condition that will be executed before all the tests using the @BeforeClass
+Lines 6 to 9 have the pre-condition that will be executed before all the tests using the @BeforeClass

 annotation from TestNG.
 It’s creating the WebDriver